joinpursuit/8-0-technical-curriculum/00-launch-week/lesson-notes/readme.md

 - Click the “New repl” button on the left-hand side of the screen.
 Under language, select “JavaScript.”
 You should see a small yellow icon next to the word JavaScript.

   Today you’ll be learning how to use Repl.it.
-Instead of the default nonsense name, what would be a good name for this Repl.it?
+Instead of the default nonsense name, what would be a good name for this repl?

 - Click the “Create repl” button at which point you will be brought to a new page with three different sections.
 Copy and paste the code below into the middle section and then press the “Run” button at the top of the screen.